 Included in your packet is a detailed list of these rules.
 The most important being no food or drink on the fields, other than water.
 Also, we have had issues with people bringing pets to the fields – pets are not allowed at games or practices, at any time – please be sure to stress this to the parents.
 This is an AYSO regulation.
 Please make copies and distribute these rules to every parent.

-Our photo date will be Saturday, September 21st.
+The Region’s photo day is typically the second Saturday of the Fall season.
 The schedule times for each team will be sent out shortly.
-Please have parents complete their order form/envelope BEFORE arriving at the photo site.
+Please have parents complete their order form BEFORE arriving at the photo site.
 The region provides each child with one “Memory Mate,” which includes a team photo and individual photo on one sheet.
 Additional photo packages will be available for purchase.
-Every effort is taken to schedule a team’s photo before their game of the day, in the hope of photographing players in clean uniforms.
+Every effort is taken to schedule a team’s photo before their game on that day in the hope of photographing players in clean uniforms.
 Please ask your team to arrive earlier than their assigned time, as each team will begin on time regardless of “missing” players or coaches.
-If a player cannot attend the photo session, they will still receive a copy of the team photo taken on photo day.
+If a player cannot attend the photo session they will still receive a copy of the team photo taken on photo day.
 They will also have an opportunity to attend a make-up session for their individual photo.
-Even if not placing additional orders, each player must bring a completed envelope in order to be included and receive their “Memory Mate.”
-For any questions regarding team and individual photos, please contact the Photo Coordinator, Julissa Padilla at email@example.com.
+Even if not placing additional orders, each player must bring a completed envelope in order to be included and receive their “Memory Mate”.

 Each year the Region hosts a Volunteer Appreciation Party, to thank its volunteers.
 Stay tuned for the date and further details.

 Team banners are optional and at the team’s expense.
 We typically see team banners at the younger levels, becoming less popular as the kids get older.
 As with the team name, the team banner should be appropriate in verbiage and any illustrations.
-Banners are purchased at the team’s expense and may be hand made or purchased through a banner or sign company.
+Banners may be hand-made or purchased through a banner or sign company.
 You are free to display your team banner in your team photo if so desired.

 A team may opt to purchase sweatshirts or jackets at their own expense and follow the same guidelines as choosing a name or banner.
 AYSO strongly recommends not placing a child’s name on the outside of a child’s clothing.
 Placing a child’s name on a sweatshirt or jacket provides an easy introduction to strangers, thus putting the child at risk.

 The team snack is a popular event with the younger divisions, but seems to taper off as the kids get older.
 If your team decides to share in a team snack, the easiest solution is to make a list of your game dates and assign a date to each family.
-It is highly recommended that the snack be nutritional rather than a concentration of candy.
+It is highly recommended that the snack be healthy.
 Teams may also opt to provide sliced oranges, or other fruit, during half time.

 Gifts and team parties are optional and at the team’s expense.
 Financial situations vary from family to family.
 Participation is voluntary and expenses should be kept at a minimal level.